kongware/ftor/README.md

 ## Interoperability

 Fantasy Land has done a great deal for the functional Javascript community.
-However, its focus on type classes based on the prototype system makes it quite difficult for me to be compliant.
-I am open for suggestions though!
+However, its focus on type classes based on the prototype system makes it quite difficult for ftor to be compliant.
+Anyway, I am open for suggestions!

 ## Native Type Support

-Currently ftor neither supports iterators, generators nor promises.
-The former two are inherently stateful and hence not that functional, so I'll try to avoid them for the time being.
-If necessary, it should not be too difficult to type them, though.
-Promises on the other hand are very hard to type, because they are optimized for an untyped environment and contain a lof of magic to allow a convinient usage.
-Moreover, they conflate different tasks like asynchronous control flow and error handling.
-It is very likely that ftor won't support them ever, but will provide a wrapper to adapt promises to a purely functional Future type.
+Currently ftor neither supports `Iterator`s, `Generator`s nor `Promise`s.
+The former two are inherently stateful and hence not particularly functional, so you'd try to avoid them anyway. `Promise`s on the other hand are very hard to type, because they are optimized for an untyped environment and to be convenient for programmers that are unfamiliar with monadic computations.
+It is very likely that ftor won't support them ever, but will provide a corresponding wrapper.

 ## Immutability